pytask-dev/pytask-latex/README.rst

 pytask-latex
 ============

-pytask-latex allows you to compile LaTeX documents.
+pytask-latex allows you to compile LaTeX documents with pytask

+It also uses `latex-dependency-scanner
-It also tries to infer the dependency of the LaTeX document such as included images, bibliography files and other .tex files automatically to compile LaTeX documents when it is possible.
+<https://github.com/pytask-dev/latex-dependency-scanner>`_ to automatically infer the
+dependencies of the LaTeX document such as images, bibliographies and other ``.tex`` files which are necessary to compile the LaTeX document.

 Installation